ChakmaKanak174/Hello-World/README.md

 # Hello-World
+Hello everyone,
-This is my first repository on github.
-Hello everyone, I'm glad to start learning.
+This is my first repository on Github.
+I'm glad to start learning.
+I have a long way to go.